 Example: Khan Academy

-Finally, there’s the model of running your e-learning business completely on the basis of donations.
-If your content is really amazing, you’re targeting a large market and solving a big problem, this model can work wonderfully.
-There are many highly successful e-learning businesses and informative sites that have been built on the basis of donations (i.e. Wikipedia).
-Here’re the pros and cons of this model:
+Finally, you can also run your e-learning business completely on the basis of donations.
+If your courses target a large market and provide high value to students to solve real-life problems, then this model is can be a huge success.
+Many successful e-learning businesses and informative sites are built on the basis of donations (i.e. Wikipedia).

 Pros: